 One way you can start building a healthy plate is by changing your shopping habits such as purchasing a Community Supported Agriculture (CSA) share with a local farmer to receive fresh produce for half of the year.

-The University currently hosts a CSA program with One Straw Farm.
+The University hosts a CSA program with One Straw Farm.

 “You buy a share for 26 weeks worth of produce, and the farm uses that money to buy seeds, fix machines, and hire labor.
-You’re supporting the local farmer,” said McManus.
+You’re supporting the local farmer,” McManus said.

 One Straw Farm also offers organic produce (no pesticides).
 Program participants pick up their shares once a week.
 McManus recommends splitting a share, which is eight items per week.

-“If you’re getting things locally, either with a CSA or at the farmers market, you know where your food is coming from,” said McManus.
+“If you’re getting things locally, either with a CSA or at the farmers market, you know where your food is coming from,” McManus said.

 For information on joining One Straw Farm’s CSA, contact McManus at firstname.lastname@example.org.

-“We want to further the University community,” said Huffman, “and this is one way to do it—through healthy eating.”
+“We want to further the University community,” Huffman said, “and this is one way to do it — through healthy eating.”